atilio-ts/atilio-ts/README.md

 I specialize in developing various types of software such as web applications, desktop software and APIs.
 I have worked on a variety of projects ranging from small to large scale applications utilizing latest technologies and frameworks.

 My experience includes working as a developer for different remote development teams, both within Latin America and beyond.
 The main areas that I have expertise in include JavaScript, Node.js, TypeScript, ReactJS and databases, I also have some experience working with python and C# in personal projects.

 I enjoy being challenged by tough problems and I'm always on the lookout for new opportunities.
 I am highly motivated to keep up with the newest technologies and innovations, ensuring the quality of my projects delivered to customers.

+In my free time I like to take some courses to stay up to date with the latest technologies, collect and listen to vinyl lps, go to music concerts and during the lockdowns I also picked game developing as a hobby.

 * 🌍  I'm based in Asuncion, Paraguay
 * 🖥️  See my portfolio at [atilio-ts.github.io](https://atilio-ts.github.io/)